QuickQuakeBuildings: Post-earthquake SAR-Optical Dataset for Quick Damaged-building Detection: Introduction

 \section{Introduction}

 Earthquakes can result in substantial structural and infrastructural damage, often with significant socioeconomic consequences.
 After an event, fast and accurate detection of earthquake-damaged buildings in remote sensing imagery is of great importance.
-Remote sensing technologies can effectively improve the efficiency of disaster management and have been employed to estimate the extent of earthquake damage to buildings~\cite{dell2012remote, dong2013comprehensive, contreras2021earthquake}.
-Very high resolution (VHR) optical images are easier to interpret, making them a preferred choice for many studies, if available.
-SAR imagery, on the other hand, is particularly interesting due to its capability of acquiring information regardless of weather and sun illumination conditions.
-Moreover, the enhanced resolution of contemporary SAR satellite images enables the extraction of information at the individual building level~\cite{sun2020cgnet, chen2021cvcmff, sun2021bbox}, comparable to VHR optical data.
+Remote sensing technologies can effectively improve the efficiency of disaster management and have been employed to estimate the extent of earthquake damage to buildings~\cite{dell2012remote, dong2013comprehensive, contreras2021earthquake}. {Very high resolution (VHR) optical images are easier to interpret, making them a preferred choice for many studies.
+However, acquisition of cloud-free optical images depends on weather conditions and often needs to wait.
+In contrast, SAR imagery is particularly suitable for rapid disaster response scenarios as it can be acquired regardless of cloud coverage and sun illumination conditions.} Moreover, the enhanced resolution of contemporary SAR satellite images enables the extraction of information at the individual building level~\cite{sun2020cgnet, chen2021cvcmff, sun2021bbox}, comparable to VHR optical data.